Company Logo - Home Link

 The Elizabeth Line

-The newest part of the Transport for London network, the Elizabeth Line also has a station inside Heathrow Airport to the east, making it an excellent choice for visitors staying on that side of town.
+The newest part of the Transport for London network, I've noticed that the Elizabeth Line has become a popular choice for Londoners heading to the airport.

-And in the video below, Sinead, also a tour guide with us, Free Tours by Foot, shows you how to take the Elizabeth Line from Heathrow to London.
+Check out the video below where Sinead, a guide with Tours by Foot London, shows you how to take the Elizabeth Line from Heathrow to London.

 The Heathrow Express

-This is the fastest way to get into central London.
+This is the fastest way to get into central London and usually my second choice option when I need to get to Heathrow.

-Get more information on taking the Heathrow Express, or watch me explain the pros and cons of the Heathrow Express in the video below.
+Get more information on taking the Heathrow Express in another blog post I wrote, or watch me explain the pros and cons of the Heathrow Express in the video below.

 National Express

-The National Express runs a service from central London to Heathrow Airport at a cost of £15.00 one way.
+The National Express runs a service from central London to Heathrow Airport at a cost of £8.80 to £12.50 one way.

-But, with traffic, the journey can take up to 2 hours, depending on where you are headed.
+But, with traffic, the journey can take up to 2 hours, depending on where you are headed so this is an option I would never choose.

 Black Cabs and Ubers